NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Waste Walker.md

 Choose two ability boosts.
 One boost must be to **Strength** or **Wisdom**, and one is a free ability boost.

 You're trained in the Survival skill, and Mana Wastes Lore (or another similar Lore skill associated with the wastes where you grew up).
-You gain the [[Feats/Forager|Forager]] skill feat.
+You gain the [[Forager|Forager]] skill feat.

 *Source: Pathfinder Guns & Gears*
 *OGL*